splagemann/instaheader/README.md

     ```html
     <script>
         $('#container').instaheader({
             selector    : 'img',                         // jQuery selector to find images that should be replaced
             background  : false,                         // true, if you want to change background images
             reuseImages : false,                         // true, if you are using data-attribute and want to reuse images
-            delay       : 3000,                          // delay (ms)
+            delay       : 3000,                          // delay (ms) before switching to next image
             imageUrl    : 'http://path/to/new/image/url' // or null if you use data-attribute
         });
    </script>